-In a duel held in Weehawken, New Jersey, Vice President Aaron Burr fatally shoots his long-time political antagonist Alexander Hamilton.
+On July 11, 1804, in one of the most famous duels in American history, Vice President Aaron Burr fatally shoots his long-time political antagonist Alexander Hamilton.
 Hamilton, a leading Federalist and the chief architect of America’s political economy, died the following day.

 Hamilton came to detest Burr, whom he regarded as a dangerous opportunist, and he often spoke ill of him.
-When Burr ran for the vice presidency in 1796 on Thomas Jefferson’s Democratic-Republican ticket (the forerunner of the Democratic Party), Hamilton launched a series of public attacks against Burr, stating, “I feel it is a religious duty to oppose his career.”
+When Burr joined Thomas Jefferson’s Democratic-Republican ticket (the forerunner of the Democratic Party) as vice president in the 1796 election, Hamilton launched a series of public attacks against Burr, stating, “I feel it is a religious duty to oppose his career.”
 John Adams won the presidency, and in 1797 Burr left the Senate and returned to the New York Assembly.

-In 1800, Jefferson chose Burr again as his running mate.
+In the 1800 election, Jefferson and Burr became running mates again.
 Burr aided the Democratic-Republican ticket by publishing a confidential document that Hamilton had written criticizing his fellow Federalist President John Adams.
 This caused a rift in the Federalists and helped Jefferson and Burr win the election with 73 electoral votes each.

 Burr became vice president, but Jefferson grew apart from him, and he did not support Burr’s renomination to a second term in 1804.
 That year, a faction of New York Federalists, who had found their fortunes drastically diminished after the ascendance of Jefferson, sought to enlist the disgruntled Burr into their party and elect him governor.
 Hamilton campaigned against Burr with great fervor, and Burr lost the Federalist nomination and then, running as an independent for governor, the election.
 In the campaign, Burr’s character was savagely attacked by Hamilton and others, and after the election he resolved to restore his reputation by challenging Hamilton to a duel, or an “affair of honor,” as they were known.

 Few affairs of honor actually resulted in deaths, and the nation was outraged by the killing of a man as eminent as Alexander Hamilton.
-Charged with murder in New York and New Jersey, Burr, still vice president, returned to Washington, D.C., where he finished his term immune from prosecution.
+Charged with murder, Burr, still vice president, returned to Washington, D.C., where he finished his term immune from prosecution.

 In the fall of 1806, Burr led a group of well-armed colonists toward New Orleans, prompting an immediate U.S. investigation.
 General Wilkinson, in an effort to save himself, turned against Burr and sent dispatches to Washington accusing Burr of treason.
 In February 1807, Burr was arrested in Louisiana for treason and sent to Virginia to be tried in a U.S. court.
 In September, he was acquitted on a technicality.
 Nevertheless, public opinion condemned him as a traitor, and he fled to Europe.
 He later returned to private life in New York, the murder charges against him forgotten.
 He died in 1836.